ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The TRL endpoint allows the following query parameters to be present in a GET request.
 The Authorization Server MUST silently ignore unknown query parameters.

 * 'pmax': if included, it follows the semantics defined in {{Section 3.2.2 of I-D.ietf-core-conditional-attributes}}.
 This query parameter is relevant only in case the GET request is specifically an Observation Request, i.e., if it includes the CoAP Observe Option set to 0 (register).
-In such a case, this parameter indicates the maximum time, in seconds, between two consecutive notifications for the observation in question, regardless whether the TRL resource has changed or not.
+In such a case, this query parameter indicates the maximum time, in seconds, between two consecutive notifications for the observation in question, regardless whether the TRL resource has changed or not.

-   If the Observation Request does not include the 'pmax' parameter, the maximum time to consider is up to the Authorization Server.
-If the Observation Request includes the 'pmax' parameter, its value MUST be greater than zero, otherwise the Authorization Server MUST return a 4.00 (Bad Request) response.
+   If the Observation Request does not include the 'pmax' query parameter, the maximum time to consider is up to the Authorization Server.
+If the Observation Request includes the 'pmax' query parameter, its value MUST be greater than zero, otherwise the Authorization Server MUST return a 4.00 (Bad Request) response.

-   If the GET request is not an Observation Request, the Authorization Server MUST ignore the 'pmax' parameter, in case this is included.
+   If the GET request is not an Observation Request, the Authorization Server MUST ignore the 'pmax' query parameter, in case this is included.

 * 'diff': if included, it indicates to perform a diff query of the TRL (see {{ssec-trl-diff-query}}).
 Its value MUST be either: